 - 1/2 teaspoon freshly grated nutmeg

-For vegetable filling: Heat oil in a skillet and lightly saute vegetables, in steps if needed, until vegetables are just tender.
+For the vegetable filling: Heat oil in a skillet and lightly saute vegetables, in steps if needed, until vegetables are just tender.
 Cool to room temperature.
-For besciamella sauce: In heavy saucepan, melt butter over medium-low heat.
-Add the flour and cook, whisking constantly for 2 to 3 minutes, not allowing mixture to brown.
+For besciamella sauce: In a heavy saucepan, melt butter over medium-low heat.
+Add the flour and cook, whisking constantly for 2 to 3 minutes, not allowing the mixture to brown.
 Slowly whisk in the hot milk and bring just to a simmer, whisking frequently.
 Reduce the heat to low and cook, whisking often, until the sauce has thickened to a creamy consistency, about 10 minutes.
-Remove from the heat and whisk in the salt, pepper and nutmeg.
-Allow to cool for a few minutes before using.
-For lasagna: Preheat oven to 350°F. Cook lasagna noodles to desired tenderness, drain.
-In a 12-by-18-inch pan assemble the lasagna, beginning with a layer of besciamella in the bottom of the pan, followed by a layer of pasta, a scattering of vegetables, a layer of besciamella, a sprinkling of grated Parmigiano, until all sauce, vegetables and pasta are used up.
+Remove from the heat and whisk in the salt, pepper, and nutmeg.
+Allow cooling for a few minutes before using.
+For the lasagna: Preheat the oven to 350°F. Cook lasagna noodles to desired tenderness, drain.
+In a 12-by-18-inch pan assemble the lasagna, beginning with a layer of besciamella in the bottom of the pan, followed by a layer of pasta, a scattering of vegetables, a layer of besciamella, a sprinkling of grated Parmigiano, until all sauce, vegetables, and pasta are used up.
 The top layer should be pasta with besciamella over it.
-Top the lasagna with grated Parmigiano and bake, loosely covered with foil in the oven, until the sauce is bubbling, about 45 minutes.
+Top the lasagna with grated Parmigiano and bake, loosely covered with foil in the oven, until the sauce is bubbling about 45 minutes.
 Remove and allow to cool for at least 20 minutes before serving.

 Pork Roast alla Porchetta